Where to Buy School Textbooks in Spain

 Some regions also include grants for the purchase of school materials.
 Contact the Education Department at local or regional level to check the criteria and how to apply.

 Remember that most stores will accept exchanges when the school year starts.
-To return textbooks these must be in perfect condition, so don’t let your kids remove the shrink-wrap cover!
+For returns textbooks must be in perfect condition, so don’t let your kids remove the shrink-wrap cover!